DC293/DC293.github.io/_machine-learning/K-nearest_neighbors.md

   <img src="/assets/images/Images/K-nearest-neighbours_enginesize_v_horsepower.png" alt="Car price - engine size v horsepower" width="500">
 </p>

+## Normalising data
+Befor we begin classifying our data, we need to normalise it.
+Normalisation is an important step to ensure all dimentions are treated equally.
+Imagine we added the peak rpm to our dataset to classify a car price.
+The difference in the peak rpm has a range of a few thousand, whilst the range in engine size and horsepower is barely larger than 100.
+If we did not normalise the data, the peak rpm would dominate the calculation.

+To resolve this, we'll normalise the data in each dimension so they are all values between 0 and 1.
+There are a couple of ways we can do this depending on our data.

+### Min-max normalisation

 ## Distance between points
 In order to classify our unknown datapoint we need to determine the datapoints closest to it.
 To do this, we calculate the [distance between the points](/machine-learning/Distance/).
-We will use the Eculidean distance,
+We will use the Eculidean distance, which calculates the shortest distance.
+This method also allows us to use as many dimensions as we want, so we can add further variables to our model.
 ```python
 ```